stayallive/wp-sentry/README.md

 ### Capturing errors only from certain theme and/or plugin

-This is an example on how to use the `before_send` callback of the Sentry SDK to only capture errors occuring in a certain theme or plugin.
+This is an example on how to use the `before_send` callback of the Sentry SDK to only capture errors occurring in a certain theme or plugin.

 See also the filter docs: [wp_sentry_option](#wp_sentry_options).